-We are pleased to announce that we are partnering with education charity Ambition Institute to deliver our induction programme, Early Career Teachers.
+We are pleased to announce that we are partnering with the National Institute of Teaching (NIoT) to deliver our induction programme, Early Career Teachers.
 This Department for Education-funded programme is designed to develop the knowledge and skills of early career teachers.

 Those doing the training will learn: